 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of your solar system's cost.